jfmengels/elm-review/README.md

 The preferred method, if you have `Node.js` and `npm` installed, is to use [`node-elm-lint`](https://github.com/jfmengels/node-elm-lint), which has instructions on how to install it.
 This will allow you to lint your whole project.

 Also, you can try the online version [here](https://elm-lint.now.sh), where you can copy-paste your source code and see the linting errors.

-Do remember that `elm-lint` is supposed to be run after the Elm compiler has validated the code, and is thus very unhelpful if you have parsing errors.

 ## Rules